How to write a business plan

 Your idea

 Your idea is the foundation of your business adventure.
 You are now going to put the idea that is in your head on paper.
 Do this in just a few lines.
-You will notice that if you can describe your idea in a few lines, elaboration of your business plan will be easier.
-After all, it gives you focus.
+You will notice that if you can describe your idea in a few lines, developing your business plan will be easier.
+It gives you focus.

 Your company

 Here you describe how you actually want to put your idea into practice.
-Describe very precisely what you are going to do, how you are going to do it, what you stand for, what your objectives are, and who your target group is.
-This helps you discover whether your business plans are feasible.
+Describe very clearly what you are going to do and how you are going to do it.
+What are your objectives and what have you already arranged?
+This helps you discover whether your business plans are realistic.

 In this part, you include information such as: